 Vermont Veterans Memorial Cemetery

-Located in Randolph Center, our cemetery performs more burials a year than any other cemetery in the state.
+Our office operates the state's veteran cemetery located in Randolph Center.
 It is a beautiful location that honors the service of our veterans by providing them perpetual recognition.
 The cemetery isn't just for veterans, though, as veteran's spouses and some dependents are also eligible for burial.
-Application Please call us at (802) 828-3379 for more detailed information.
-General Information Map
+Application Please call us at 802-828-3379 for more detailed information.
+Map Information

 Veteran Assistance Fund